 - 1 Grand Prize - $2,500 Cash Scholarship + CPAexcel Video Gold Medal Course ($1,690 value)

 - 5 First Prizes - CPAexcel Video Gold Medal Course ($1,690 value)

 Requirements: You must be an actively enrolled full or part-time college student taking at least one accounting course.

-Requirements: Must have taken internal audit courses at the undergraduate level and enrolled in a graduate program in internal auditing and have written and submitted an orginal manuscript of 3000-5000 words on a topic related to internal auditing.
+Requirements: Must have taken internal audit courses at the undergraduate level and enrolled in a graduate program in internal auditing with completed course work in an internal auditing program before March 30 of the submission year.
+In addition must have written and submitted an original manuscript of 3000-5000 words on a topic related to internal auditing.